Last Updated on August 12, 2022

 Sandboarding has gained much popularity in New South Wales, especially across the sand dunes of Port Stephens in Stockton Beach where sand surfing has become a sought after tourist attraction.
-But there are plenty of other locations where sand boarding and sledding can be enjoyed across the region.
+But there are plenty of other locations in NSW where sand boarding and sand sledding can be enjoyed across the region.

 Sand Dunes of NSW